-Central themes surrounding my work involve everydayness and the beauty present within the mundane yet magic-like elements of life.
-I articulate ideas by exploring cultural, biological processes, emotional, mental and physical contrasts, subsistence, power structures and how they interconnect and weave the fabric of society.
-Ayshia investigates these topics by utilising my fascination surrounding “Actionism” and “Absurdism” – including immersive and sometimes ritualistic and cult-like repetitive practices.
-There are elements of participation and collaboration in my work because I consider it essential to include people in the process and outcome.
+Central themes surrounding Ayshia’s work involve the everyday and the beauty present within the mundane yet alluring elements of life.
+She articulates concepts by exploring cultural, biological processes, emotional, mental and physical contrasts, subsistence, power structures and how they interconnect and weave the fabric of society.
+Ayshia investigates these topics by utilizing her fascination surrounding humour, action, expectations and absurdism – including immersive and sometimes ritualistic / cult-like practices.
+There are elements of participation and collaboration in her work because she considers it essential to include people in the process and outcome.

 Ayshia likes to put particular ideas into practice.
 She achieves this by exploring a multitude of methods from engineering, writing to simple actions.